ethansilvas/nmap-network-enumeration/README.md

 - if syn/ack packet returned, then port is open
 - RST = closed
 - no packet = filtered
+- unfiltered = tcp-ack scan shows port accessible but cant tell if open/closed
+- open|filtered = dont get response from specific port; firewall or packet filter
+- closed|filtered = IP ID idle scans; impossible to determine if port is closed or filtered

 ex: sudo nmap -sS localhost

+default will scan top 1000 TCP ports with SYN

+SYN is only default when ran as root because of socket permissions required to create raw TCP packets

+TCP scan will default without sudo

+defining ports:
+- individual = `-p 22, 25, 80`
+- range = `-p 22-445`
+- top ports = `--top-ports=10`